It’s a must-read before getting them removed

 2 / Doctors prefer to utilise day surgery for flat mole removal

-Removing a mole isn’t as simple as going for a laser facial.
-“Doctors prefer to remove the mole surgically [so] they can send it to a pathology [lab] for testing,” continues Sostres.
-Plus, “radiosurgery devices such as the Pelleve are safer to use than laser to remove a mole as the mole is excised with no scar.
+Removing a mole isn’t as simple as going for a laser facial, it may require a cosmetic mole removal procedure where local anaesthetic is administered.
+“Doctors prefer to remove the mole surgically [so] they can send it to a pathology [lab] for testing,” says Sostres.
+If you're looking for a mole removal method with minimal scarring, you may want to consider the following: “radiosurgery devices such as the Pelleve are safer to use than laser to remove a mole as the mole is excised with no scar.
 This is also a safer option for darker skin clients.”

 3 / However, laser treatments can still remove moles

-While it’s not as common as a day surgery, laser treatments can still be used to remove certain moles.
+While it’s not as common as a day surgery, laser mole removal is a possible option (depending on the type of mole), and best of all, there's minimal discomfort.
 “Ablative lasers can be used to remove raised moles,” explains Sostres.
 “However, clients with darker skin colour will not be suitable for the laser treatment and they will need to have their mole removed surgically.”

 4 / You may need more than one session to remove the mole